 Many programs exist on campus to assist students in understanding the use and abuse of alcohol and drugs.
 In addition to the information students receive through the health sciences curriculum, the Office of Student Life offers a series of programs and printed information for this purpose.
 Additional educational efforts are conducted by peer assistance groups in some colleges.
 Students seeking additional information, or who need advice regarding a problem they may have with alcohol or drugs, may contact Student Mental Health Services, University Health Services, the Office of Student Life, or the Student Affairs officer in their respective colleges.
 Students and employees may also access a video about alcohol and abuse online.
-It is available 24/7 and can be found at the following link: uthsc.edu/campus-police/stay-safe.
-The campus community can view other safety videos, including a video about Alcohol and Drugs, under the "360 Stay Safe," tab.
-Once logged in, you can view the Alcohol and Drug Awareness training video.
+It is available 24/7 and can be found at the following link: <a href="https://doi.org/10.1001/journal.org/10.